USEPA/WNTR/documentation/stormwater.rst

 ^^^^^^^^^^^^^^

-The StormWaterNetworkModel includes the following DataFrames which store model attributes (and correspond to sections of SWMM INP files):
+The StormWaterNetworkModel includes the following DataFrames which store model attributes (and correspond to sections of SWMM INP files).

 * ``swn.junctions``
 * ``swn.outfalls``